 Focus is a rare quality in today’s world, where everything seems to move so fast and we are surrounded by simple, easy to digest information.
 Yet, it is the real focus that is required to create ground-breaking work and achieve personal success.

 In numerous papers, meditation has been shown to increase performance in cognitive memory tests.
 Think of it this way: You will get home faster if there are no cars on the road than you will during peak hours.

 Meditation acts as a protective force for the brain’s neural activities and thereby helps to reduce memory loss.

 In his book Tools of Titans, Tim Ferriss breaks down the habits of 200 top performers, including actors, chess prodigies, politicians and sports stars.
 Among these top performers, he found that 80% had some daily form of mindfulness or meditation practice.

 Meditation can help you boost your confidence and concentration – both precious commodities – and this can dramatically improve your performance, whatever your chosen field.

-8. Meditation will boost immunity
+8. Boost immunity